AndriyKalashnykov/k8s-mysql-init-data/readme.md

 # Initializing MySQL Database with data on Kubernetes

-`initContainers` can be used to download SQL dump file and restore it to the database, which is hosted in another container
+`initContainers` can be used to download SQL dump file and restore it to the MySQL database, which is hosted in another container

 ```yaml
 # other config removed for brevity.